gennovative/micro-fleet-service-communication/README.md

 - *MessageBrokerRpcCaller*: Sends RPC requests to message broker and waits for response.
 - *MessageBrokerRpcHandler*: Listens and handles requests from message broker.
 - *TopicMessageBrokerConnector*: Underlying class that supports *MessageBrokerRpcCaller* and *MessageBrokerRpcHandler* to connect to RabbitMQ message broker.
-- Will be marked as v1.0.0 when test coverage >= 90%